The Secret Sex Lives of Nuns

 “It was all over the place, the transgressive sexual acts, transgressing the role of a nun, transgressing the role of a woman.”

-According to a study first conducted by Margaret Halstead and Lauro Halstead entitled “A Sexual Intimacy Survey of Former Nuns and Priests” that was first carried out in 1978 and which has consistently confirmed results, including an update in 2018, more than half of all nuns say they knew of sexual activity going on in the convents.
+According to a study conducted by Margaret Halstead and Lauro Halstead entitled “A Sexual Intimacy Survey of Former Nuns and Priests,” which was first carried out in 1978 and which has consistently confirmed results, including an update in 2018, more than half of all nuns say they knew of sexual activity going on in their convents.
 Some 44 percent of the most recently surveyed say they knew of sex between sisters, while 54 percent say they knew of sexual relationships between nuns and male members of the clergy.
 Just over a third say the nuns they knew were fooling around were doing so with lay people, including married men in the congregation.

 “It was a difficult relationship, to say the least,” Ricci, who is also Catholic and suffered with his own guilt about what he was doing, told The Daily Beast.
 Eventually his lover transferred to another part of Italy and Ricci lost touch with her.
 “She was like a normal Italian girl full of life and love, but she was more devoted to the church in the end.
 I felt sorry for her.
 It didn't seem fair that she had to choose between being faithful and sexually fulfilled.”